NachoxMacho/homelab-template/ceph-csi/README.md

 #### secret.yaml

 This is where you will provider the user credentials for the ceph user the csi will act as.
-For more information about user management in ceph, see the [ceph documentation](https://docs.ceph.com/en/latest/rados/operations/user-management/).
+For more information on setting up a user and pool, see the [prerequisites section](#Prerequisites).

 - `data.adminID`: This is the admin ID of the ceph user you want to use.
 - `data.adminKey`: This is the admin key of the ceph user you want to use.